Why you should consider the flu vaccine

 Where can my child get the flu vaccine?

-In the 2019-20 season, the NHS flu vaccine has been extended to cover children in primary school year 6 as well as those in lower classes - all children who are aged 2 to 10 (but not 11 years or older) on 31st August 2019 are eligible.
-For children aged 2-4 years, immunisation is through GP surgeries, while for those in primary school years 1 to 5 it is via the school.
+In the 2020-21 season, the NHS flu vaccine has been extended in England and Northern Ireland to cover children in the first year of secondary school as well as those in primary school.
+All children who are aged 2 to 11 (but not 12 years or older) on 31st August 2020 are eligible.
+For children aged 2-4 years, immunisation is through GP surgeries, while for those in primary or secondary school it is via the school.

 When was the kids' flu vaccine introduced?